Harrow Weald: Transport

 There are no train stations in the centre of Harrow Weald, but Headstone Lane railway station is to the west, whereas Harrow & Wealdstone station is to the south.

 Buses

 London Bus routes 140, 182, 186, 258, 340, 640, H12, H18, H19 and N18 operate through the area.
 The N140 bus also goes through Harrow Weald, it was introduced on 17 June 1972.

 Governance

-Harrow Weald ward is in the Harrow East constituency, represented by Conservative MP Bob Blackman.
+Harrow Weald is in the Harrow East constituency, represented by Conservative MP Bob Blackman.
+The Harrow Weald ward is represented by Conservative Cllrs Pritesh Patel, Cllr Stephen Greek and Cllr Ramji Chauhan who are members of Harrow London Borough Council.